linzhiqiu/t2v_metrics/README.md

 <img src="images/example.png" width=600>

-VQAScore significantly outperforms prior art (e.g., CLIPScore, TIFA, Davidsonian, VPEval, VIEScore)  on  compositional text prompts and is simpler than prior art relying on proprietary models such as GPT-4Vision.
-Check out the paper for more details!
+VQAScore significantly outperforms previous metrics such as CLIPScore and PickScore on compositional text prompts, and it is much simpler than prior art (e.g., ImageReward, HPSv2, TIFA, Davidsonian, VPEval, VIEScore) that make use of human feedback or proprietary models such as GPT-4Vision.

 ## Quick start